DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

  - `SHA3/256`
  - `SHA3/384`
  - `SHA3/512`
-* `RsaSig` - *One parameter.* **RSA Sig**niert, or **RSA Sig**ned.
-The stream is digitally signed with an RSA private key, using the result of the specified hash function on the uncompressed data with PKCS#1 v1.5 padding.
+* `Rsa-Sig` - *One parameter.* **RSA Sig**niert, or **RSA Sig**ned.
+The stream is digitally signed with an RSA private key, using the result of the specified hash function on the uncompressed data with PKCS#7 padding.
 The signature may be verified using the corresponding RSA public key.
-* `RsaSch` - *One parameter.* **RSA Sch**lüssel ("RSA key").
+* `Rsa-Sch` - *One parameter.* **RSA Sch**lüssel ("RSA key").
 Usable only if `AES` is also present.
-The encryption key is encrypted using an RSA public key with PKCS#1 v1.5 padding, and is used as the parameter.
+The encryption key is encrypted using an RSA public key with PKCS#7 padding, and is used as the parameter.
 A decoder may then use the corresponding private key to decrypt the key.
 The original password may also be used.
 Must be in plaintext.

 If a decoder encounters contradictory values (i.e. both `LZMA` and `DEF`), it should stop attempting to decode the file rather than trying to guess what to use, and should inform the user of this error.
 If a decoder encounters redundant values (i.e. two `Name` items which are each followed by the same filename), the duplicates should be ignored.